 - Needs care provided by a medical specialist.

-- Individualized Education Program, IEP, services being provided by the school
+- Receiving Special Education services through an Individualized Education Program (IEP), provided by the school

-- Individual Family Service Plan, IFSP, services being provided by a local agency for physical/speech/occupational therapies
+- Receiving Physical/Speech/Occupational therapies through an Individual Family Service Plan (IFSP) being provided by a local Early Intervention agency

 - Need for adaptive equipment or housing modifications

 - Current mental health needs or any inpatient or intensive outpatient mental health care within the past 5 years.

 If you any of the above apply, please contact the EFMP–M office.
 Enrollment in EFMP may be initiated by the sponsor, spouse, or Medical Treatment Facility (MTF) such as your PCM.
 The EFMP office may also receive referral information from First Sergeants and supervisors.

 Active Duty military members who receive an assignment complete the Initial Assignments Briefing within vMPF.
 After completion they receive a notification instructing them to log in to https://myvector.us.af.mil/ to complete the Travel Screening Questionnaire (TSQ) in MyVector.
 If service members have dependents, they complete the Family Member Travel Screening (FMTS) regarding the medical and educational needs of their dependents.

 1. If CONUS PCS, only enter in MyVector the dependents who are enrolled in EFMP or have medical or educational specialty needs that would qualify them to be enrolled in EFMP.
 If they see any specialists or receive special education services in school then they would meet the criteria for enrollment.

 2. If OCONUS PCS, enter ALL dependents in MyVector.
 They may need to have their PCM complete a DD 2792 form, their dentist complete an AF 1466D and/or the school complete the DD 2792-1, depending on the assignment location.